KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 - The signal—once stabilized—propagates lawfully.
 - Coherence requires Source acknowledgement—this is the fundamental metaphysical law.

-The em dash character (—) is used directly rather than double or triple hyphens (-- / ---).
+The em dash character (—) appears directly rather than as double or triple hyphens (-- / ---).

 ## En Dashes